Diffusion limited aggregation in the layers model: Bounds on occupancy in the layers model

 \subsection{Upper bound on occupancy at step $t$}

-The underlying random walk $\r_t$, from source $v$ to sink $z$ defines a $(v,z)$-path given by $v=u_0u_1,...,u_kz=v_{k+1}$.
-Particle $t$ follows this walk until halting at a vertex $u_i$, where $u_{i+1}$ is the first occupied vertex encountered on the path.
+The underlying random walk $\r_t$ from source $v$ to sink $z$ at step $t$ defines a path given by $v=u_0u_1\cdots u_ku_{k+1}=z$, where $u_i$ is a random vertex in level $i$.
+Particle $t$ follows this walk until halting at a vertex $u_i$, where $u_{i+1}$ is the first occupied vertex encountered by $\r_t$.